Human Amyotrophic Lateral Sclerosis iPSC Model

 Neurodegenerative mechanisms in ALS are very diverse, which explains the difficulties of developing new treatments for this disease.
 NeuroProof, therefore, offers different ALS iPSC derived disease models for testing treatments in different disease mechanisms.

-iPSC Derived Motor Neuron Cells with SOD1, and C9ORF72 Mutation, and Healthy Control Neuronal Activity
+Human iPSC Derived Spinal Motor Neuron Cells with SOD1, and C9ORF72 Mutation, and Healthy Control Neuronal Activity

 Both mutated cell lines with the SOD1 and the C9ORF72 mutation reveal disturbed excitatory-inhibitory balance, E/I balance.
 In particular, iPSC derived motoneuron cultures with a SOD1, or a C9ORF72 mutation shows a hyper-excitation in comparison to the healthy control as described above.